geospatialem/conferences/2015/2015NACIS.md

 * Challenge students

 **Tips and Tricks for Designing Tiles**:
-1. *It's dangerous to go alone.* Plan ahead on your design and make a game plan.
+*1. It's dangerous to go alone.* Plan ahead on your design and make a game plan.
-2. *Mise en Place*: Organization first!
+*2. Mise en Place*: Organization first!
   * Multiple stylesheets
   * Use globals!
   * Hack `Project.yml` for custom layers
-3. *Attachments* (a.k.a. sublayer)
+*3. Attachments* (a.k.a. sublayer)
-4. *Attributes* are awesome!
+*4. Attributes* are awesome!
-5. Never forget *where you came from...* (Use common operators, and labels)
+*5. Never forget where you came from...* (Use common operators, and labels)
-6. *Have fun!*
+*6. Have fun!*

 #### *Vector Cartography in ArcGIS*, Craig Williams
 ArcGIS vector tile service will come with the new release.